-I just shot a small Jewelry commercial for which we chose the Panasonic GH5 (why we chose that camera I will explain in an upcoming post).
+I just shot a small Jewelry commercial (you can watch it here or at the end of this article) for which we chose the Panasonic GH5 (why we chose that camera I will explain in an upcoming post).
 I knew I had to use the autofocus for some gimbal slow-motion shots so together with co-director Noah Hähnel I did a quick test the afternoon before.
 We used the Lumix 12-35mm f 2.8 lens shooting wide open.
 In the video below you can see the results of our test (and the settings we went with for our shoot):

 The camera was recording in 1080 50p, 422 10 bit in V-log color profile.
 The Panasonic LUT was applied in editing.